ggandor/lightspeed.nvim/README.md

 [EasyMotion](https://github.com/easymotion/vim-easymotion) and its derivatives ([Hop](https://github.com/phaazon/hop.nvim), or
-[Avy](https://github.com/abo-abo/avy) for Emacs) are like a bunch of different - however sophisticated - railway (maglev, hyperloop...) networks, with pre-built
-stations: you have to think about which train to take, which exit point is the closest to your goal, etc.
+[Avy](https://github.com/abo-abo/avy) for Emacs) are like a bunch of different - however sophisticated - railway networks, with pre-built stations: you have to think about which train to take, which exit point is the closest to your goal, etc.

 A user of Sneak, on the other hand, embraces a different philosophy: you barely need to think about motions anymore - label-mode "sneaking" gets you everywhere